bosd/odoo-data-flow/docs/guides/server_to_server_migration.md

-# Guide: Server-to-Server Migration
+# Guide: Direct Server-to-Server Migration

-The `odoo-data-flow` library includes a powerful `migrate` command designed to perform a direct, in-memory data migration from one Odoo database to another.
-This is an advanced feature that chains together the export, transform, and import processes into a single step, without needing to create intermediate CSV files on your local machine.
+The `odoo-data-flow` library includes a powerful `migrate` command designed to perform a **direct, in-memory** data migration from one Odoo database to another.
+This is an advanced feature that chains together the export, transform, and import processes into a single step, without creating intermediate CSV files.

+> **When to use this?** This method is fast and convenient for simple, one-shot migrations where you don't need to inspect or modify the data mid-process.
+>
+> For more complex, robust, and auditable migrations, we strongly recommend the **[File-Based Migration Workflow](./file_based_migration_workflow.md)**, which gives you much greater control and visibility.

 ```{mermaid}
 ---